| |

 11. Testing My Doorknob

-Although Bloodcum's Death By A Clothes Hanger is a seemingly standard
+Although Bloodcum's Death By A Clothes Hanger is seemingly a standard

 package of street-level thrash metal of the most compact kind, there is some